petervekony/letsplay/README.md

 ```

 If other fields are specified as well (name, email or password), all gets updated.
-If a user tries to update their role, it is ignored.
+If a user tries to update their own role, it is ignored.

 ### Delete User